Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Countermeasures

 \myparagraph{Data Replacement (\texttt{bkg-repl})} Each user replaces a fraction $\alpha \in [0, 1]$ of his/her data $\data_u$ with ones from $\bkg$.
 At $\alpha = 0$, no mitigation strategy takes place; at $\alpha = 1$, every user has identical data composition.
 However, the strategy skews FL to learn from a noisy background data distribution displaying different statistics, instead of learning from interesting user data on which evaluation metrics need to be maximized.

 \myparagraph{Data Augmentation (\texttt{rand-aug})} Instead of replacing, the user \emph{augments} random data (since more data helps \cite{sun2017revisiting,halevy2009unreasonable}) from $\bkg$:

 where $\alpha \ge 0$ determines the size of augmentation.
-As $\alpha \to \infty$, devices' data distributions converge to $\bkg$, making them indistinguishable from each other.
+As $\alpha \to \infty$, devices' empirical data distributions converge to $\bkg$, making them indistinguishable from each other.

 \myparagraph{Mode-specific Data Augmentation (\texttt{mm-aug})} So far, the users' strategies were to mix their data with background data from a single source $\bkg$.
 We now consider the strategy where each device mixes data from \textit{different} topics i.e., modes of the data distribution.
-For instance, Alice adversarially adds sports content to her data to mask her interest in culinary arts before participating in FL.
+For instance, Alice adversarially adds sports content to her data to mask her interest in automobiles before participating in FL.
 We perform this by first clustering $\bkg$ into $M$ clusters $\bigcup_{m=1}^{M} \bkg_m$.
 We use the k-means clustering over the ImageNet pretrained Mobilenet features.
 Each user $u$ picks a cluster $m$ at random, and augments its data with ones from the cluster:

 where $\alpha\geq 0$ controls the degree of mix.
 We use $M$=100 for PIPA, $M$=500 for OpenImages, $M$=300 for Blog and Yelp.